 When the total amount to be reimbursed to the traveler is different from the amount of the advance, one of two situations will arise:

 Overpayment of Advance:

-If actual expenses from the travel are less than the travel advance, the traveler is responsible for repayment, in check or money order form, made payable to Buffalo State, in the amount of the excess advance.
+If actual expenses from the travel are less than the travel advance, the traveler is responsible for repayment, in check or money order form, made payable to Advance Account, in the amount of the excess advance.
 A Travel Voucher should be processed within ten days after return from the trip.
 If an advance repayment check is returned by the bank because of insufficient funds, the traveler will be required to submit payment in the form of a money order or certified check.
 Personal checks will NOT be accepted as a form of payment for a returned check.